pharpend/louse/README.md

 system, if two people add two files with different names, there is unlikely to be a merge conflict.

-Even though decamp doesn't interface with version control, projects that will use decamp probably also use version control, so I have to keep version control in mind during the design process.
+Even though louse doesn't interface with version control, projects that will use louse probably also use version control, so I have to keep version control in mind during the design process.

 Thus, I'm probably going to switch to a directory structure more like this:

     project/
-        .decamp/
+        .louse/
             project.json
             people/
                 58ec25555613cfced0171391bc483ee77a2fd317.json